 A bachelor’s degree in computer science from a regionally accredited institution.
 Other degrees may be considered (particularly in related fields such as electrical engineering, computer engineering or mathematics) on a case-by-case basis.
 Applicants who have a degree that is not in computer science or a related field should provide evidence of relevant content knowledge through coursework or work experience.
-Please detail relevant experience in your CV and personal statement.
+Please detail relevant experience in your CV and statement of purpose.

 Applicants should have an extensive background in computer science or related sciences.
 Level of knowledge will be assessed by review of a student’s coursework and/or professional experience.

 The Admissions Committee recommends that applicants who do not have a bachelor’s degree in computer science have prior coursework or experience equivalent to the following UT Computer Science core undergraduate courses before applying to the online MSCS program:

 Statement of Purpose

 Official transcripts from every senior college you have attended are required.